-54. CLEVELAND POLICE - PRESENTATION
+51. CLEVELAND POLICE -PRESENTATION

-Inspector Paul Havtack gave a brief presentation on Neighbourhood Policing in the North and Coastal area.
+Sergeant Carl Broughton gave a brief presentation on Neighbourhood Policing in the South and Central area.
 Details were given of future changes to the structure following the election of the Police and Crime Commissioner for Cleveland.
 Neighbourhood Policing Command would be led by a Chief Superintendent and supported by a Superintendent and 4 Chief Inspectors.
 Resources would be aligned into a single Integrated Neighbourhood Team which would include Youth Offending, CCTV Liaison, Volume Crime Investigators and PCSOs among others.
 Community engagement was key to any future success specifically ward priorities.
 Among the changes due to be implemented would be the concept of restorative intervention whereby officers would be given discretion to deal with low level offences as they saw fit rather than being obliged to take every case through more official procedures.
+The Officer advised that further information would be brought to future forums.